Betsy Arakawa: Death

 Arakawa married actor Gene Hackman in 1991.
-She was found dead with him and their dog in 2025.

-Arakawa was last seen alive at a CVS Pharmacy on February 11, 2025, before she returned to their gated community at 5:15 pm.
+Arakawa was last seen alive at a CVS Pharmacy on February 11, 2025, before she returned to her gated community at 5:15 pm.
 On February 12, 2025, Arakawa called a physician, who runs a private health clinic in Santa Fe, and made an appointment for that afternoon, but did not show up.
 Arakawa died in their home a short time later from hantavirus pulmonary syndrome, a rare disease passed from rodents.
-Two weeks later, neighborhood security found the Hackmans and one of their three dogs, named Zinna, dead in their home after maintenance workers had alerted them, concerned that the couple failed to answer the door; in the ensuing investigation, their deaths were initially treated as suspicious.
+Two weeks later, maintenance workers found the Hackmans and one of their three dogs, named Zinna, dead in their home.
+In the ensuing investigation, their deaths were initially treated as suspicious.
 Arakawa's cause of death was announced at a press conference on March 7, 2025, by investigators, who also announced that she had died about a week before her husband, who died from heart disease.
+Investigators believe Hackman, who had advanced Alzheimer's disease, did not comprehend Arakawa's death and did not report it.

-Yoshie Feaster, Arakawa's 91-year-old mother, stated that she experienced great emotional distress from the widespread media coverage and speculation surrounding her daughter's death.
+Yoshie Feaster, Arakawa's mother who was 91 years old at the time, stated that she experienced great emotional distress from the widespread media coverage and speculation surrounding her daughter's death.
 She requested in court that images and footage of the corpses of Arakawa, Hackman, and their dog be blocked from publication.